aperiodic/autorage/README.md

-# Mustachio Chrome Extension
+# AutoRage Chrome Extension

-An extension for chrome that adds a moustache to every face on the page!
+An extension for chrome that replaces faces with ragefaces!

-It uses the awesome API from http://mustachio.heroku.com/
+It uses http://f7u12rl.com, which itself uses http://face.com.

 ## Install